em00k/zxnext-menuedit/MenuEdit/readme.txt

 	Added browser sort files

+	Only show OS notification if on lesser version than 2.07l

 In NextZXOS v2.7 + you can edit the default menu items that appear on start up.
 This is